Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Problem Definition

 \section{Problem Definition}

-In this section we introduce our supply chain model and state formally the next-day delivery (NDD) optimization problem.
+In this section we introduce our supply chain model and state formally the next-day delivery (NDD) last truck optimization problem.
 To streamline the presentation we denote sets with uppercase calligraphic letters, i.e., $\cS$, and their cardinality as $S=|\cS|$.
 For indexing the set we use its lowercase letter, i.e., $s\in\cS$.
 Matrices are denoted with uppercase bold letters, vectors with lowercase bold letters and scalars with lowercase normal letters, i.e., $\vX$, $\vx$ and $x$, respectively.
+We use $\mathbf 1_T$ ($\mathbf 0_T$) to denote a vector of ones (zeros) of size $T$.